particle-iot/docs/src/content/reference/device-os/firmware.md

       .ble();
 ```

 Wake on Bluetooth LE data (BLE).
-Only available on Gen 3 platforms (Argon, Boron, B Series SoM, and Tracker SoM).
+Only available on Gen 3 platforms (Argon, Boron, B-Series SoM, and Tracker SoM).

 In addition to Wake on BLE, this keeps the BLE subsystem activated so the nRF52 MCU can wake up briefly to: